 Montana State University's National Teachers Enhancement Network (NTEN) offers online

-their understanding of science content.
-Since 1993, NTEN has offered about 15 online
+and enhance their understanding of science content.
+Since 1993, NTEN has offered

-graduate courses each semester in topics ranging from physics to plant science to
+about 15 online graduate courses each semester in topics ranging from physics to

-nutrition, and more.
-NTEN also offers lesson plans and other teacher resources.
+plant science to nutrition, and more.
+NTEN also offers lesson plans and other teacher

-Courses can be taken for professional development or as part of MSU's Master of
+resources.
+Courses can be taken for professional development or as part of MSU's

-Science in Science Education (MSSE) graduate degree program: an intercollege, interdisciplinary
+Master of Science in Science Education (MSSE) graduate degree program: an intercollege,

 Designed for middle and high school science teachers, the University of Maryland's

-Master of Chemical and Life Sciences expands your knowledge, updates your
+Master of Chemical and Life Sciences (MCLFS) expands knowledge, updates expertise,

-expertise, and advances your career.
-The 30-credit, content-based, professional
+and advances career paths.
+The 30-credit, content-based, graduate program offers

-master’s program offers in-depth knowledge of current research areas in the biological,
+in-depth knowledge of current research areas in the biological, biochemical, and

 convenience, and accessibility.
 Dynamic faculty with academic credentials and experience